 You can even have a diamond made with your loved one’s cremains.
 These diamonds are called “synthetic diamonds” or “laboratory-grown” diamonds, even though they look the same as a real one to an untrained eye.

 How Much Do Cremation Gems Cost?

 Cremation gems start at below $100 and can be as expensive as several thousand dollars.
 Most of the time, the gem is set inside a piece of jewelry and worn as a necklace or ring.
 Most companies will set the stone in the jewelry, so you are also paying for the setting as well as the gem.

 Do not confuse cremation gems with cremation jewelry that holds cremains.
 You can buy rings or pendants with gems that have hidden areas to keep a tiny bit of ash.
-This type of cremation jewelry may be less expensive than cremation gems since they aren’t usually custom-made pieces.
+This unique type of cremation jewelry may be less expensive than cremation gems since they aren’t usually custom-made pieces.

 How Do Companies Turn Ashes Into Gems?

 Cremation gems can be made using several different methods.

 In one method, the cremated remains are added to liquified colored glass.
 When the glass is heated to 2,000 degrees, a small bit of cremains is added to it.
 This high temperature causes the carbon to burn off, and the cremains change in color to a pure white.
 The glass can then be formed into the desired shape.